 2. Make embellishments.
 This is the fun part.
 Cut heart shapes from felt and make a few felt roses.

-3. Lay out your embellishments on your wreath and play with them until you find the perfect design to cover about 1/4 of your wreath.
+3. Position your embellishments on your wreath and play with them until you find the perfect design to cover about 1/4 of your wreath.
 Use a hot glue gun to adhere your embellishments.
 Tie a pretty ribbon on top and enjoy the love.

 1. I originally tried this with a straw wreath form, but the yarn looked way too bumpy, so don’t try that.

 3. Make it a family project.
 Kids can take turns wrapping or even cutting out hearts.
 Older kids can sew the buttons on the hearts.

 4. You can also decorate your wreath with a mass of buttons.
 I was originally going to add buttons with the heart and rose embellishments, but with my yarn’s coloring, I thought it might be too busy.
 If your design permits it, go for it.